igorvgp/DS_rossmann_stores/README.md

 - XGBoost Regressor
 - Light GBM Regressor

-The initial performance for all four algorithms are displayed below: </p>
+<p>The initial performance for all four algorithms are displayed below: </p>

 <div align="center">